tt45/chess-game/README.md

 # chess-game
-A chess game including GUI built on Java
+A chess game including GUI built on Java.
 See manul test plan on how to run the project in eclipse